Southerndown Coast: Southerndown Coast SSSI

 The 153 ha stretch of shore, cliff, cliff-top, and several short, steep valleys, are designated an SSSI for their geological and botanical value.
-The cliffs expose the Jurassic geological strata and some of the underlying Carboniferous Limestone, the latter dating from between 359 to c.
+The cliffs expose the Jurassic geological strata and some of the underlying Carboniferous Limestone, the latter dating from between 359 and c.
 330 million years ago.
 By the Triassic period, 200 million years ago, the Carboniferous rocks had already been tilted and eroded.
-A new deposition phase created more sedimentary rocks, including a red Triassic conglomerate, and a creamy white Jurassic limestone known as Sutton Stone, a freestone much sought-after for carved stonework, and so widely quarried where it occurs.
+A new deposition phase created more sedimentary rocks, including a red Triassic conglomerate, and a creamy white Jurassic limestone known as Sutton Stone, a freestone much sought after for carved stonework, and so widely quarried where it occurs.
 The SSSI is in two parts.
 The northern section is the wave-cut platform alongside Ogmore-by-Sea.
 The southern section, with a short gap, covers both the intertidal areas and the cliffs and grassy cliff-tops of Dunraven Bay, Trwyn y Witch headland and the valleys and shoreline of Cwm Mawr and Cwm Bach.
 The whole length of the SSSI is traversed by the South Wales section of the Wales Coast Path.